 Her play The Providence of Neighboring Bodies has received productions in New York, Edinburgh, and Brussels, and is published by Oberon Books.
 It was named one of the Best Shows at the Edinburgh Festivals in 2018 by the Guardian, who called it a "surreal and wonderfully written drama... pure poetry".

-Jean Ann's other plays include Seneca Falls, Ladycation, and Some Editing and Some Theme Music, which have been produced and developed by Playwrights Horizons, Clubbed Thumb, New Georges, Dutch Kills Theater, and WildWind Performance Lab.
+Jean Ann's other plays include Seneca Falls, Ladycation, and Some Editing and Some Theme Music.
+Her work has been produced or developed by Playwrights Horizons, Clubbed Thumb, New Georges, Dutch Kills Theater, Montana Rep (commission), and WildWind Performance Lab.
 She is a New Georges Affiliated Artist, a former Artist-in-Residence at MASS MoCA, and was an adjunct professor and guest lecturer at Brooklyn College.
 Jean Ann holds an MFA from Brooklyn College in Performance & Interactive Media Arts, and a BFA from Tulane University in Dance & Theatre.

 Photo by: Kent Meister